UC Vaccination Policy - COVID-19 Booster Eligibility (1/20/22)

 Who can I talk to regarding my billing questions?

-If you have questions about getting the vaccine somewhere other than UCLA and are a SHIP student, you can call the Ashe Insurance Office for a referral, if required.
+If you have questions about getting the vaccine somewhere other than UCLA and are a UCSHIP student, you can call The Ashe Center Insurance Office.